 From total first-timers to seasoned vets, Jay Peak’s Ski & Ride School will help you have the best days on snow.
 Jay is known for its phenomenal terrain; beautiful open glades, world-class tight trees, and chutes all blanketed in more snow than anywhere else on the East Coast.
 But it doesn’t stop there.
 Our specialized beginner areas, freestyle terrain parks, cruising blue runs, steep trails, and glade system with beginner to ultra-expert tree runs are sure to keep you busy.

 WHAT Level am i at jay peak?

 Skiing and riding is about having fun – and being safe while doing it.
 This guide will help you understand your skiing/snowboarding ability and what level to sign up for.
-Keep in mind that these are general guidelines to help us plan for what’s coming to the program.
+Keep in mind that these are general guidelines to help us plan for who’s coming to the program.
 There is also an evaluation period on snow to help tighten up the group divisions.

 WHAT SHOULD I BRING?